 - Turn the pump suction setting up until it feels uncomfortable and then turn it back a notch.
 You should pump at the maximum pressure that is comfortable, but not painful. .

 - You may need to readjust the suction pressure.
 You should feel pressure, not pain when pumping.

 - It is important to relax in order to get your milk to let down.
 Many women find their milk lets down when they think about their baby or look at a picture of their baby.
 Others find it helpful to listen to relaxing music.

-- Set up a pumping schedule for yourself.
-Pump every 2-3 hours (about 8-12 times a day) to establish and maintain your milk supply.
+- Set a pumping schedule for yourself.
+Pump every 2-3 hours (for eight or more sessions in 24-hour period) to establish and maintain your milk supply.
 It’s all right to sleep for 5-6 hours at night without pumping as long as you are pumping at least eight times a day.
 The more often you pump, the sooner your milk will come in.

 - Pump until the milk flow stops to completely empty both breasts, but not more than 30 minutes.

 - Air dry your nipples after pumping.
 If nipples become sore, pump on minimum for the duration of your pumping session.
 Start on the least sore side and switch after your milk lets down.
 Apply some expressed breast milk to sore nipples and then allow to air dry.
 A lanolin cream made for breastfeeding mothers can also be applied to the nipples.
 Soaking your nipples in warm salt water can help soothe sore nipples.

 - When finished pumping, wash all parts of the breast pump that touched the breast or the expressed milk with dish soap and water and rinse.
 Allow to air dry and store in the plastic bag provided in the kit.

 - The parts of the breast pump that touch the breast should be sterilized in boiling water for about 15 minutes once a day or run through the dishwasher.
 You can also ask your nurse for a Medela microwave bag for sterilizing your pumping equipment.